firalabs/firadmin/README.md

 ##Create default user

-You need to have at least one register user in your database to be able to connect on the admin panel.
+You need to have at least one register user in your database to be able to login.
 You can use this database seeder

 ```php
 //Create model object